pederz/imt4126_SFI/README.md

 <br />

-The list over the images that has been used from the FRGC dataset are in the file [images_list.txt](images_list.txt)
+The list over the images that has been used from the FRGC dataset are in the file [images_list.txt](images_list.txt).
+Both online and local hardware was used in the experiments in this paper.
+The local hardware that was used was an Ubuntu 20.04 machine, with an Intel 12900K (16 cores and 24 threads), 2 x NVIDIA GeForce 1080 Ti (11 GB GDDR5X), 32 GB DDR5 RAM and a PCIe x4.0 M.2 SSD.
+The online hardware was Google Colab.
+Google Colab was runned with a paid subscription (Google Colab Pro+), with GPU as hardware accelerator (NVIDIA Tesla P100 with 16 GB HBM2) and normal runtime shape.

 <!-- Table of Contents -->
 # :notebook_with_decorative_cover: Table of Contents